ManiAm/RAG-Search/README.md

 To maintain modularity and scalability, RAG-Search is designed to support `remote` embedding.
 Instead of performing embedding computations locally, RAG-Search sends text data over HTTP to a dedicated embedding server-typically running on a host with GPU acceleration.
 This separation allows embedding workloads to be isolated from the main application, ensuring better performance, efficient GPU utilization, and easier horizontal scaling.
 The main application simply sends a request and receives a semantic vector in response, making it easy to plug in different embedding models or upgrade hardware independently of the rest of the system.

-Similarly, the LLM backend-powered by Ollama-can also run on a separate server.
+For LLM integration, we leverage [LiteLLM](https://www.litellm.ai/), a lightweight and extensible framework that abstracts over various LLM providers such as OpenAI, Anthropic, Mistral, HuggingFace, Ollama and more.
+This allows users to easily switch between different LLM backends without changing application logic, offering flexibility for experimentation, cost optimization, or performance tuning.
+You can find more explanation on LiteLLM setup in my home network in [here](https://blog.homelabtech.dev/content/Local_LLM_Hosting.html#LiteLLM).

 This decoupling means RAG-Search can communicate with powerful language models hosted elsewhere, whether on-premise or in the cloud.
 This architecture provides flexibility: developers can use lightweight machines for the web interface and delegate heavy model inference to machines with specialized resources like GPUs.
 It also opens the door for model multiplexing and centralized model orchestration, without complicating the frontend experience.

 ### Embedding Models